 Under the Land Acquisition Act, the government can acquire land for a public purpose.
 The government must serve a notice of acquisition to the person from whom the land is acquired.
 Saint Lucia employs a system of eminent domain to pay compensation in such cases.
 There were no reports that the government discriminated against U.S. investments, companies, or landholdings.
 There are no laws forcing local ownership in specified sectors.

 There is one case of expropriation involving an American citizen-owned property.
 An American citizen purchased 32 acres of land in Saint Lucia in 1970.
 The government expropriated the land in 1985 by an act of law.
-The claimant has been seeking redress, and those efforts have been unsuccessful to date.
-The government has been largely unresponsive to repeated attempts by the claimant to follow up on the case, and the government indicated it lost property records the claimant says support their ownership claim.
-U.S. Embassy Bridgetown continues to advocate with the government to ensure the claimant is allowed to fully exercise his/her due process rights.
+The claimant has been seeking redress and those efforts have been unsuccessful to date.
+The government denied the claimant’s request without explanation in 2014.
+The government has been largely unresponsive to repeated attempts by the claimant to appeal the decision.
+The government also claims to have lost property records that the claimant says support their ownership claim.
+The U.S. Embassy in Bridgetown continues to advocate with the government to ensure the claimant is allowed to fully exercise their due process rights.

 ICSID Convention and New York Convention

 Saint Lucia is a party to the Convention on the Settlement of Investment Disputes between States and Nationals of Other States, but not a member of the Convention on the Recognition and Enforcement of Foreign Arbitral Awards, also known as the New York Arbitration Convention.
 The Arbitration Act (2001) provides general and specific provisions on arbitration rules and procedures in Saint Lucia.

 Investor-State Dispute Settlement